-At the conclusion of the first and second periods, upon hearing the buzzer, the Teams must follow these procedures to leave the ice surface.
+At the conclusion of the first and second periods, upon hearing the buzzer, the away team will return to its players' bench and remain there until the entire home team has departed the ice surface and entered the common hallway.
+Once the last player of the home team has entered the common hallway, then the Referee will motion the away team to leave the ice surface.
 As soon as the buzzer sounds, signaling the end of the period, the game clock will be immediately re-set with the appropriate intermission time frame.